ethereum/ethereumj/README.md

 :small_blue_diamond: *We appreciate any contribution to this epic
 project and encourage you to contact us
 with your enthusiasm, we are open to discuss
-any crazy idea, cheers... be in touch.*
+any crazy idea, be in touch... cheers!!!*

 ###### :small_blue_diamond:If you want to find out what we are cooking now
 TODO list is right [here](TODO.md)